 Counselling can be a rewarding and enriching experience that can enhance self-knowledge, mood and coping skills, and improve overall well-being.
 Coming to counselling, especially for the first time, can sometimes cause feelings of nervousness.
 My office is a comfortable place where people can explore their problems, and work toward solutions in a non-judgemental atmosphere.
-I provide individual counselling for people of all ages, including children, for a variety of issues and mental health concerns such as: anxiety, depression, stress, grief, burn-out, low self-worth, relationship issues (couple’s counselling, break-ups and divorce), crisis and trauma, addictions, disordered eating, ADHD, career issues and work stress, as well as coping with various life transitions.
+I provide individual counselling for people of all ages, including children, for a variety of issues and mental health concerns such as: anxiety, depression, stress, grief, burn-out, low self-worth, relationship issues, crisis and trauma, addictions, disordered eating, ADHD, career issues and work stress, as well as coping with various life transitions.
 How the counselling proceeds depends on the issue, your goals and needs.
 The approach I take is a general talk-therapy approach within a holistic health and wellness framework.
 I will ask about your reasons for coming to counselling, and collect some pertinent background and health information as part of the process, usually in the first session.
-My office hours are flexible, and include evening appointments; occasional weekend appointments are also available.
+I have flexible office hours, including some evening appointments.
 Further details about my approach and what to expect from my counselling services are listed in the FAQs below.

 It’s okay if you don’t know where to begin.
 Many clients struggle with this very thing.
 To get things started, I can ask you some questions about you, your life, and what has brought you to counselling.
 I take a client-centred approach and involve the client in creating goals for their therapy, and a plan for how to reach them.
 We will discuss current stressors, current and past coping skills, strengths, barriers to progress, and we may cover some past life struggles as well.
 My counselling style is eclectic and combines several approaches such as Cognitive Behavioural Therapy, Solution-focused and Narrative therapies, and elements of Humanistic/client-centred theories.
 Psychological education to teach relaxation and coping skills is also incorporated.
 I try to work with each client according to his or her needs and issues.